Definition

 If surgery is an option:

-- Provide hospital cage during recovery, or if there are concerns that cage mates may groom sutures or wound site.
+- Provide a hospital (small, one-level) cage during recovery, or if there are concerns that cagemates may groom sutures or wound site.

 - Medicate for post-op pain as needed.

-- Body wrap may be required if thread sutures are used.
+- A body wrap may be required, if thread sutures are used.

 - In the event there is dried or excess drainage, the incisional site may be cleaned with a moistened cotton swab using warm water or normal saline.

-- For 24-48 hours post-op, feed iron-rich foods to prevent anemia (cooked liver, scrambled or hard-boiled eggs).
+- For 24 to 48 hours post-op feed iron-rich foods to prevent anemia (e.g., cooked liver, scrambled or hard-boiled eggs).

 Outcome

-If KA reoccurs discuss additional treatment with your vet.
+- If KA reoccurs discuss additional treatment with your veterinarian.

 Prevention